paulelsner/EOS_connect/src/CONFIG_README.md

 - **`load.access_token`**:
   Access token for Home Assistant (optional).
 If not needed, set to `load.access_token: ""`

+  *Hint: If you use Home Assistant as the source for load sensors, you must set the access token here as well.
+This token is independent from the one in the battery configuration.*

 - **`load.load_sensor`**:
   Item/entity name for load power data (OpenHAB item/Home Assistant sensor).
   Must be in watts.
 It's mandatory if not choosen 'default' as source.